 Without Administration."
 To use this process, the value of the estate

-may not exceed the total of $6,000 in funeral expenses; and the amount
+may not exceed the total of funeral expenses; the amount

 of all reasonable and necessary medical and hospital expenses incurred

-in the last 60 days of the decedent’s final illness.
+in the last 60 days of the decedent’s final illness; and the value of exempt personal property.

 For document preparation assistance for Summary Administration of Estate please visit our Document Preparation Services page.
 Or call: 800-515-0496.